 Creamy Garlic Parmesan Potatoes (Dauphinoise Potatoes)

 The most delicious and luxurious creamy, cheesy, garlic-y potatoes.
-So perfect for your Christmas or Thanksgiving table, or whenever you want a quick and easy side dish to go with your posh meal.
+So perfect for your Christmas or Thanksgiving table, or whenever you want a quick and easy side dish to go with your elegant meal.

 Prep: 10 minutes